SECURITIES PURCHASE AGREEMENT

 [BALANCE OF PAGE INTENTIONALLY LEFT BLANK; SIGNATURE PAGE FOLLOWS]

-IN WITNESS WHEREOF, the undersigned has caused this SECURITIES PURCHASE AGREEMENT to be duly executed by its authorized signatory as of the date first indicated above.
+IN WITNESS WHEREOF, the undersigned have caused this SECURITIES PURCHASE AGREEMENT to be duly executed by their authorized signatories effective as of the effective date first indicated above.

 VIKING ENERGY GROUP, INC.